What is the privy council?

 What judicial functions does the privy council have?

 The judicial committee of the privy council is the final court of appeal for the UK’s overseas territories, crown dependencies (Jersey, Guernsey, Isle of Man) and some Commonwealth countries.
-This sits in the Supreme Court building and is composed of the same judges that sit on the UK Supreme Court, not the general membership of the privy council.
+It sits in the Supreme Court building and is composed of the same judges that sit on the UK Supreme Court, not the general membership of the privy council.